 - Take the high and low road.
 Turn a steep slope into a productive paradise by terracing with raised beds.
 Add paths between for easy access.

 - Make a splash by the pool.
 Cluster pots in various heights near the corners of a pool or water feature.
-Mix a combo of herbs, vegetables, and flowers for show.
+Mix a combo of vegetables, vegetables, and flowers for show.

 - Do fence me in.
 Create a garden within a garden by surrounding part of yours with a fence that complements your home's architecture.
 A potting shed at one end is both practical and pretty, and becomes a focal point.